Potent Voice: Vocal ‘Special Effects’

 Mozart’s Queen Of The Night is often said to feature it in the highest notes, and most performers believe it is beyond their reach.

 At the other end of the vocal spectrum is the much more familiar beating pulse of Vocal Fry, the infrared to whistle’s ultraviolet.
-Fry is the sound we make naturally when we glide down below our lowest notes, a register that is much more accessible than whistle and is apparently gaining popularity in the spoken voice of some young American females:
+Fry is the sound we make naturally when we glide down below our lowest notes, a register that is much more accessible than whistle and is sometimes apparent in the speaking voice of some young American females:

 –perhaps due to its appearance in the performance of singers like Britney Spears.